CopernicaMarketingSoftware/AMQP-CPP/README.md

 }
 ````

-The AMQP::Reliable and AMQP::Throttle classes that you wrap around a channel.
+The AMQP::Reliable and AMQP::Throttle classes both wrap around a channel.
 But what if you want to use both?
 You want to throttle messages, but also like
 to install your own callbacks for onAck and onLost?
 This is possible too: